HGere’s a look back at the exercise requirements, the awards, the badges and more!

-About the Presidential Physical Fitness Award (from 1968)
+About the Presidential Physical Fitness Award

 The Presidential Physical Fitness Award is the highest award given for performance on the AAHPER (American Association for Health, Physical Education and Recreation) Youth Fitness Test.

 Established by President Lyndon B. Johnson in 1966, this award honors students who demonstrate exceptional physical achievement.

 The Presidential Physical Fitness Award program is designed to: 1) motivate boys and girls to develop and maintain a high level of physical fitness; 2) encourage good testing programs in the schools; 3) stimulate improvement of health and physical education programs and 4) provide additional information on the physical condition of America’s youth.

 The program was conceived by the President’s Council on Physical Fitness and program details were developed jointly by the Council and the American Association for Health, Physical Education, and Recreation.
 It is administered by these two organizations.